Hyperbolic non-Abelian semimetal

 \oldaddcontentsline [3]{}

-\emph{Acknowledgements.---}We would like to thank I.~Boettcher and R.~Thomale for valuable discussions.
+\emph{Acknowledgements.---} The code and the generated data used to arrive at the conclusions presented in this work are publicly available in Ref.~\cite{Tummuru:2023:SDC}.
+We would like to thank I.~Boettcher and R.~Thomale for valuable discussions and the referees for their insightful questions.
 T.~T.~and T.~N.~acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programm (ERC-StG-Neupert-757867-PARATOP).
 A.~C.~was~supported by the University of Alberta startup fund UOFAB Startup Boettcher and the Avadh Bhatia Fellowship.
 J.~M.~was supported by NSERC Discovery Grants \#RGPIN-2020-06999 and \#RGPAS-2020-00064; the Canada Research Chair (CRC) Program; the Government of Alberta's Major Innovation Fund (MIF); the Tri-Agency New Frontiers in Research Fund (NFRF, Exploration Stream); and the Pacific Institute for the Mathematical Sciences (PIMS) Collaborative Research Group program.
 P.~M.~L.~and T.~B.~were supported by the Ambizione grant No.~185806 by the Swiss National Science Foundation (SNSF).
 T.~B.~was supported by the Starting Grant No.~211310 by SNSF.
+P.~M.~L. acknowledges funding by the European Union (ERC, QuSimCtrl, 101113633).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.

 \pdfbookmark[1]{References}{references} \oldaddcontentsline